Last Updated on

 Drinking Guava Juice or Eating the Fruit Itself – What Should You Choose During Pregnancy?

 Most fruits, when consumed in their raw and natural form, offer more health benefits.
 Guava is one such fruit, but there are many other ways to consume this fruit.
-You can make guava juice and drink it.
-Guavas can also be consumed in the form of jellies, jams, and fruit salad.
-However, it is recommended that you avoid consuming guavas in preserved forms like jelly and jam in pregnancy.
-But you don’t have to choose between guava juice or whole guava, as both are safe to consume during pregnancy.
+Guavas can also be consumed in the form of jellies and jams.
+It can be consumed in the form of juice or in a fruit salad.
+However, during pregnancy, you must avoid drinking guava juice.
+One should also avoid consuming guavas in preserved forms like jelly and jam during pregnancy.

-If you want to consume the whole guava, you must pick ripe guava without any blemishes, wash it well, cut it into slices, and eat.
+You should opt for the fruit, and while consuming the whole guava, you must pick ripe guava without any blemishes on it, wash it well, cut it into slices, and eat.
 Ripe guavas have a unique flavour.
 You can also add guava to a bowl of fruits and eat it as part of a fruit salad.

 1. Ripe or Unripe Guavas – Which Is a Healthier Choice During Pregnancy?